cisco-open/ResponsibleAI/docs/RaiModule/Basic component of RAI Design.rst

  - After making an AISystem, users can use the compute function to generate all relevant metrics related to their model and dataset.
  - The Model, Task Type and MetaDatabase are RAI classes which provide critical information to the AISystem, allowing it to determine which metrics and analyses are relevant.
  - After computing metrics, users can get retrieve metric values using the get_metric_values function.
  - When provided a network's functions to generate predictions or values, AISystems can use models and run evaluations without requiring user involvement.
+ - You can provide custom expressions or functions as metrics that will be evaluated for every measurement.

 **Example**: